f5devcentral/f5-big-iq-lab/docs/class6/module1/lab3.rst

 You can test the application service by opening a browser in the **Ubuntu Jump-host** and type the URL ``https://10.1.10.126``.

+Notice the new certificate is now being used by the browser.

 .. note:: The certificate shows not secure as we are using a demo Root CA not imported in the browser by default.

 .. image:: media/img_module1_lab3-5.png